-- 1. The inspection called for is not ready when the inspector arrives; - 2.
-No building address or permit card is clearly posted; - 3.
-City approved plans are not on the job site available to the inspector; - 4.
-The building is locked or work otherwise not available for inspection when called; - 5.
+- 1. The inspection called for is not ready when the inspector arrives: - 2.
+No building address or permit card is clearly posted: - 3.
+City approved plans are not on the job site available to the inspector;

+- 4. The building is locked or work otherwise not available for inspection when called; - 5.
 The job site is red-tagged twice for the same item; - 6.
-The original red tag has been removed from the job site.
+The original red tag has been removed from the job site. - 7.
+Failure to maintain erosion control, trash control or tree protection.